davdroman/swiftui-navigation-transitions/Sources/NavigationTransitions/Documentation.docc/Articles/Custom Transitions.md

 This is more like it!

-As you can see, `NavigationTransition` leverages result builder syntax to define "what" transitions do, not "how" they do it.
+As you can see, `NavigationTransitionProtocol` leverages result builder syntax to define "what" transitions do, not "how" they do it.
 Notice how the entire transition is implemented concisely, yet there's **no explicit `UIView` animation** code to be seen anywhere at this point.
 I'd like to direct your attention instead to what's actually describing the transition at its core: `Move(edge: ...)`.

 If you've used SwiftUI's `transition` modifier before, it's easy to draw a comparison to `AnyTransition.move(edge:)`.
 And in fact, whilst the API is slightly different, the intent behind it is the same indeed! `Move` is a type that conforms to the building block of the library: `AtomicTransition`.